Democracy and economic growth: Direction of effect

-There are several once very impoverished countries that have experienced significant and rapid economic growth without democratic institutions.
-Some examples of their respective per capital GDP's are the following: Chile ($12 700), Hong Kong ($25 200), Taiwan ($12 000), Singapore ($28 000) and South Korea ($13 600).
+There are several once very impoverished countries that have experienced significant and rapid economic growth without democratic institutions, for example Chile, Hong Kong, Taiwan, Singapore and South Korea.
 To the extent that political democracy exists in these countries today, it has only recently emerged.
 What they have in common, being backward countries in the past, is that they all have relatively free markets.
 We could say that they are economically free, meaning they have little to no protectionism, i.e. tariff and quotas on imports, except for South Korea.
 This allows them to relieve the citizens of the burden in the form of taxation and economic regulation, and this is one of the reasons of their growth.
 Another characteristic common between them and vital is that they have secure property rights and the rule of law.
 A different case can be shown with India, where economic prosperity was jeopardized due to people forming interest groups and losing their political freedom.
 This compromises the free market institutions which are essential to economic growth.
 A similar case can be said about Africa north of the Sahara.